luminus-framework/luminus/resources/public/md/routes.md

 ```

 Compojure provides the `routes` function to group multiple route definitions together.
-However, Luminus will handle this for you when you call the `app-routes` function.
+There's an `noir.util.middleware/app-handler` function in `lib-noir` which will wrap all
+the common routes for you.

+The `app-handler` accepts a vector of routes followed by optional session store.
+If
+the store is not specified then in-memory store will be used.

+You'll notice that the template already defined an `all-routes` vector in the `handler`.
-All you have to do is add your routes to the `all-routes` vector defined in the `handler`
+All you have to do is add your new routes there.
+The `noir.util.middleware/war-handler`
-namespace of your application.
-The `war-handler` function adds additional middleware
-used needed for running on an application server such as Tomcat.
+function adds additional middleware used needed for running on an application server
+such as Tomcat.

 ```clojure
 (def all-routes [auth-routes app-routes])